postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 > You can [create a new environment](#environments-in-postman) if you do not already have one.

-Once you have your scope select, you can [specify the variable detail](#specifying-variable-detail).
+Once you have your scope selected, you can [specify the variable detail](#specifying-variable-detail).

 You can also [define global and environment variables in scripts](#defining-variables-in-scripts).